 Here it’s ideal to have a shorter thermometer so you can monitor the activity at the top part of the pile.

-If using a compost heap/large bin
+If using a compost pile

 In contrast to a bin, the heat in a pile is often hottest near the center.